Welcome to Devereux@Waring

 Madame Virginie hails from Amiens, France and has been our French Program Director since 2003.
 Educated in France, she has obtained her Montessori licenses for Preschool, Kindergarten, and Lower Elementary in Massachusetts.
 Madame Virginie has created a stimulating curriculum infused with enthusiasm and passion for the French language and culture. in 2017 Madame instituted our wonderful Nursery French Immersion program and this year will be leading our Kindergarten class as well as providing French instruction to our students in grades 1-5.
 Madame Virginie also introduced and coordinates the school's very successful annual participation in the Grand Concours National French Competition.

-Admissions: We currently have NO seats available for the 2020/21 academic year.
+Admissions: We are currently accepting applications for the 2021/22 academic year.

 There are two Devereux/Waring Buses.
 The first leaves from 44 Smith Street, Marblehead via Salem with a possible Swampscott stop depending on interest.
 The second leaves from the Kmart Plaza, Newburyport via Ipswich.